-FFD programs as described in 10 CFR Part 26.4 are applicable to specific categories of individuals.
-10 CFR Part 26.4(a) requires all persons who have unescorted access to nuclear reactor protected areas to be subject to a FFD program that meets all of 10 CFR Part 26, except for Subpart K (FFD program for construction).
-10 CFR Part 26.4(f) requires that "Any individual, who is constructing or directing the construction of safety- or security-related SSCs shall be subject to an FFD program that meets the requirements of Subpart K, unless the licensee or other entity subjects these individuals to an FFD program that meets all of the requirements of 10 CFR Part 26, except for Subparts I and K of this part," (Fatigue management and FFD program for construction, respectively), as might be encountered at a site with an operating reactor adjacent to a reactor under construction.
-The introduction to NEI 06-06, Revision 6, states that it remains in effect until the construction site transitions to an operations related FFD program, requiring implementation of 10 CFR 26 subparts A-I, N and O. It also goes on to say that it does not include guidance for those individuals with duties specified in 10 CFR Part 26.4(f) who may also be subject to an FFD program that meets all the requirements of 10 CFR Part 26, except Subparts I and K.
+FFD programs as described in 10 CFR 26.4 are applicable to specific categories of individuals.
+10 CFR 26.4(a) requires all persons who have unescorted access to nuclear reactor protected areas to be subject to an FFD program that meets all of 10 CFR Part 26, except for Subpart K (FFD program for construction).
+10 CFR 26.4(f) requires that "Any individual, who is constructing or directing the construction of safety or security related SSCs shall be subject to an FFD program that meets the requirements of Subpart K, unless the licensee or other entity subjects these individuals to an FFD program that meets all of the requirements of 10 CFR Part 26, except for Subparts I and K of this part," (fatigue management and FFD program for construction, respectively), as might be encountered at a site with an operating reactor adjacent to a reactor under construction site transitions to an operations related FFD program, requiring implementation of 10 CFR Part 26, Subparts A-I, N and O. It also provides that it does not include guidance for those individuals with duties specified in 10 CFR 26.4(f) who may also be subject to an FFD program that meets all the requirements of 10 CFR Part 26, except Subparts I and K.